 The Public Libraries Section strives to extend the effectiveness of library services and librarians in ensuring equal information access and availability of literary and cultural resources.
 This section also provides a list of public librarians that are happy to serve as mentors to other public librarians.

-Vice-President: Lydia Willoughby
+President: Lydia Willoughby

-Section Convenor: Michael Roche
+Section Convenor: Christine Friese

 The Awards Committee solicits nominations and selects winners of two awards each year: the Sarah C. Hagar Award and the Trustee of the Year Award.
 To place a name in nomination for either award, please send the nominee’s name, the name of his/her library, a letter explaining why this person should receive the award, along with your name, library, telephone number, and e-mail address to the Awards Committee chair.
 If a nomination is made by more than one person, please designate one signatory as the contact person.
 Letters of support from community members or colleagues are welcome.